-Attention of the Conference is drawn to the following:
+Attention of the Conference was drawn to the following:

-- The Bureau considered that attention of the Conference should be called to the growing difficulty statistical offices and other institutions are having in ensuring confidentiality in the modern world. - It also agreed that the attention of the Conference should be called to the increasing demand national and international statistical offices are facing for regional statistics.
+- The Bureau drew the attention of the Conference to the growing difficulty that statistical offices and other institutions are having in ensuring confidentiality in the modern world. - It also drew the attention of the Conference to the increasing demand national and international statistical offices are facing for regional statistics.

-- To approve the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below). - To select the topic proposed in CES/2001/13 (if a topic is proposed) as the theme of the seminar session at the 2002 fiftieth anniversary plenary session of the Conference of European Statisticians.
+- The Conference approved the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below). - The Conference agreed that as the 2002 plenary session of the Conference of European Statisticians is the fiftieth anniversary session of the Conference, the theme of the seminar session at that plenary session should be devoted to this important anniversary session of the Conference.
+It agreed that the seminar session would be devoted to discussion of the main challenges facing the Conference in the future, and on the priority issues and concerns that the Conference will have to focus on in the future.

-ECE: CES Plenary session (June 2001, 2002, 2003) ECE: Four meetings of the CES Bureau per year

-Eurostat: Working Group: Annual Statistical Programme 09 July 2001

-Eurostat: 42nd Statistical Programme Committee 20 Sep 2001 Eurostat: Financial Partnership with the ESS, October 2001

-Eurostat: 11th CEIES 23 November 2001

-Eurostat: 43rd Statistical Programme Committee 22 Nov 2001 Eurostat: Financial Partnership with the ESS, May 2002

-Eurostat: SPC meetings: March, May, September, November 2002 Eurostat: Working Group: Annual Statistical Programme July 2002

-Eurostat: DGINS Conference - May 2002

-Eurostat: Financial Partnership with the ESS, May 2003

-Eurostat: CEIES - 1 plenary, 4 sub-committees (2 meetings each), 3 bureau meetings per year
+ECE: CES Plenary session (June, 2002, in Paris) ECE: CES Plenary session (June, 2003) ECE: Four meetings of the CES Bureau per year Eurostat: Working Group: Annual Statistical Programme 09 July 2001 Eurostat: 42nd Statistical Programme Committee 20 Sep 2001 Eurostat: Financial Partnership with the ESS, October 2001 Eurostat: 11th CEIES 23 November 2001 Eurostat: 43rd Statistical Programme Committee 22 Nov 2001 Eurostat: Financial Partnership with the ESS, May 2002 Eurostat: SPC meetings: March, May, September, November 2002 Eurostat: Working Group: Annual Statistical Programme July 2002 Eurostat: DGINS Conference - May 2002 Eurostat: Financial Partnership with the ESS, May 2003 Eurostat: CEIES - 1 plenary, 4 sub-committees (2 meetings each), 3 bureau meetings per year